RGB-Tools/rgb-lib/README.md

 # RGB Lib

-## Limited version

-This is a limited version for publishing to crates.io only and does not contain the full functionality.
-The working version will be released as soon as all required dependencies will be available.

-## Introduction

 `rgb-lib` is a Rust library which provides tools to build cross-platform RGB compatible wallets in a simple fashion, without having to worry about Bitcoin and RGB internals.